The History of Multi-Return in Ren-C

 == 10

-• Functions that might be interested in the isotopic state would need to take a parameter via a ^META parameter, in which case they would receive a QUASI-BLOCK! vs the decayed parameter
+• Functions that might be interested in the antiform state would need to take a parameter via a ^META parameter, in which case they would receive a QUASI-BLOCK! vs the decayed parameter

-• This doesn't rule out the proxying-named-output-variable concept; in fact it fixes its problems, by limiting the relevance of the fact that proxying is being used to the interior of the function, and making its external speak the isotopic block protocol.
-If you want a proxying-FUNC you can have it.
+• This doesn't rule out building generators that proxy named output variables.
+In fact it fixes its problems, by limiting the relevance of the fact that proxying is being used to the interior of the function, and making its externals speak the antiform block protocol.
+If you want a proxying-FUNC you can have it...just define your own RETURN variation and wire it up.

 • It also opens the doors to many other conceptions of how to abstract the multi-return process

-• SET-BLOCK! assignments would have special understandings of how to decompose isotopic blocks and assign the component variables
+• SET-BLOCK! assignments would have special understandings of how to decompose antiform blocks and assign the component variables

 • This would break the uneasy "backchannel" between caller and callee of variable names